 Desecheo Island

-Desecheo Island is a 360-acre uninhabited island approximately 14 miles west of mainland Puerto Rico.
-During World War II, the military acquired the island, and, between 1940 and 1964, they used it as a bombing and gunnery range and for other training activities.
+Desecheo is a 360-acre (370.7 cuerdas) uninhabited island approximately 14 miles west of mainland Puerto Rico.
+Originally discovered by Christopher Columbus on his second trip to the Americas, the island was later named by explorer Nuñez Alvarez de Aragón in 1517.
+In the 18th century, smugglers and pirates used the island for, among other things, hunting wild goats.
+In the early 1900’s the island had the world’s largest brown booby (a seabird) colony in the world, leading President Taft, in 1912, to designate it as a preserve.
+During World War II, the military acquired the island, and, between 1940 and 1964, they used it for training activities including as a bombing and gunnery range.
 In 1964, the military transferred ownership to the National Institute of Health who used it for scientific experiments.
-In 1976, Desecheo Island was transferred to the U.S. Fish and Wildlife Service, and since 1983 the Island has been managed as a National Wildlife Refuge.
+In 1976, Desecheo was transferred to the U.S. Fish and Wildlife Service, and since 1983 the agency has managed it as a National Wildlife Refuge.
+While recreational divers frequent the waters around the island, it is closed to the public.

 RECOGNIZE - The object you found could be dangerous.